Haruna Iddrisu: As a Member of Parliament

 He stood for MP in the 2004 parliamentary election in the then newly formed Tamale South constituency.
 Iddrisu served as the Ranking Member of the Parliamentary Select Committee on Communications and also the Minority Spokesman on Communications in the Fourth Parliament when the National Democratic Congress, his party was in opposition.

 He retained his seat in the 2008 parliamentary election by gaining 78.2% of the total votes cast.
 He again retained his seat in the 2012 parliamentary elections by getting 74.6% of the total votes cast.

 Even though his party lost the Presidential Elections, Haruna retained his seat in the 2016 Elections and was selected to lead the minority caucus as the Minority Leader of the 7th Parliament of the 4th Republic in Ghana.

 In January 2020, Haruna Iddrisu donated a CHPS compound to the Duunyin community in the Northern region of Ghana to provide healthcare services to the indigents of the community.
 During the elections that year, Even though, Iddrisu's party, the NDC, failed to recapture power from the NPP, he retained the Tamale South Constituency seat after winning by a landslide.

 In January 2023, Haruna's reign as Minority Leader came to an end after the minority NDC changed its leadership in parliament, replacing Haruna with Ato Forson.

 In May 2023, Haruna ran unopposed for the NDC Parliamentary primaries and won.
 In the history of Ghana's politics, he is the only incumbent MP to run for primaries unopposed for 4 consecutive times.

 He subsequently won the 2024 Ghanaian general election sixth time as the member of parliament for Tamale South (Ghana parliament constituency) on the ticket of the National Democratic Congress (Ghana).
+He won the seat with 27,366 votes which represent 57.35% over Seidu Naa Salifu Be-Awuribe of the New Partriotic Party.

+In February 2026, Haruna Iddrisu denied the authenticity of social media posters suggesting he intended to run for the National Democratic Congress (NDC) flagbearer position.
+His office stated that the posters were not from him or his team and emphasized that he remained focused on his duties as Minister for Education and Member of Parliament for Tamale South.

+On 13 June 2026, Haruna Iddrisu attended the 22nd graduation ceremony of the Islamic University College Ghana (IUCG) as the Special Guest of Honour.
+During his speech, he encouraged students to always be truthful in every situation, drawing inspiration from a Hadith of the Holy Prophet.

+At the same event, Iddrisu announced that he had set up a scholarship in memory of his late mother.
+He revealed that the overall best student of the year would receive this scholarship.
+He also personally gave 10,000 Ghana cedis to the best graduating student.